redsparrow98/Assignment-1---PokeNav/readme.txt

 Function description:
 - Reads user input for the steps per day
-- Creates a steps list by using split() on the user input.
+- Creates a steps list by splitting the user input string
-- since it was confirmed we are not allowed to use map() i had to iterate trough the steps list and cast each element in the list to an integer and append to a new list of the same elements just of integer type so that I could do all the calculations needed for this task.
+- since it was confirmed we are not allowed to use map() i had to iterate trough the steps list and cast each element in the list to an integer and append to a new list of the same elements just of integer type so i cna do all the calculations needed for this task.
 - Error handling checks if the user had exactly 7 days worth of data separated by coma, if not prints an error and returns to main menu if the number of entries is correct proceeds with the rest of the code.
-- Calculates the average of given the steps
+- Calculates the average
-- Calculates the standard deviation of given steps
+- Calculates the standard deviation
 - Finds the most and least active day in the weekday
 - Prints all the health tracking stats as requested

-*What I struggled the most with was how to print only the last most/ least active day in case of multiple same entires. my solution:
+*What I struggled the most with was how to on how to print only the last most/ least active day in case of multiple same entires. my solution:
 -I create a weekdays list with same order of days as the input of steps list.
--I initialized the most_active_day_index variable -Then i decided on using the for loop to iterate through the steps list in the range of the amount of items in the list (6)
+-I initialized the most_active_day_index variable -Then i decided on suing the for loop to iterate through the steps list in the range of the amount of items in the list (6)
 -Each time I found a value equal to the max_steps I updated most_active_day_index to be the iterating index -This meant that if there is a same max_steps value at the end of the steps list it will update the